-HERE'S TO YOU, who is looking for ways to help your dog.
-Here's is to you, who refuse to give up hope that the situation can get better, no matter how daunting the task may seem.
-And to you, who constantly beat yourself up for not being the perfect owner.
+HERE'S TO ALL, who refuse to give up hope that the situation can get better, no matter how daunting the task may seem to be.

-Living in these confused times when people are so quick to judge others, and blame someone else, I want to acknowledge that you are one of a kind, for taking responsibility for your dog – shown by the mere fact of visiting this website.
+We are living in times when people are too quick to judge others, and blame the world for the poor decisions they make in their lives.
+I wish to acknowledge that you deserve a thumb up for taking responsibility for your dog – proven by the mere fact of reading these words.

-I applaud all of you I meet at dawn in the woods at FirestoneCopse Road in the morning frost, walking the dog in your mucky Wellingtons.
-And you, who dutifully take your dog to agility class on a weekly basis.
-And you, who never miss your dog's evening stroll after a long day, even though all you want to do is collapse on the settee, and crash.
-And you, who spend your last pennies on vet fees, which proves right there that you love your dog more than yourself.
+I applaud all of you whom I meet early morning in the woods at FirestoneCopse, or at dawn on Yavaland Beach in the morning frost, walking the dog in your mucky Wellingtons.
+And you, who diligently take your dog to agility class once a week.
+And you, who never miss your dog's evening stroll after a long day, even though it’s pouring, all you want to do is collapse on the settee and crash.
+And you, who spend your last pennies on vet’s fees (which proves right there that you love your dog more than yourself).